Making a controlled goods agreement

 Think about how much you could afford to pay.
 For example, you might be able to pay £25 a month after paying your other essential costs.
 Make sure you leave enough money to pay for essential things like food, rent, mortgage and energy bills.

-If you have time you could use our budgeting tool to help you work out your budget.
+If you have time you could use a budgeting tool to help you work out your budget.
 You’ll need to enter information about how much you earn and spend - it’s useful to gather together bank statements and energy bills before using the tool.

 The tool will help you understand how much money you could have left over to pay.
 The tool takes about 30 minutes to complete - it’s best to use it before the bailiff visits.